shadowlockgh/licentia/guides/bodyslide_guide.md

 <img src="/images/guides_images/bodyslide_guide/4b_preset_sample.png" alt="Preset Examples" style="width:30%; height:auto;">

-## Step 4.
-Batch Build Outfits to the Output Mod
+## Step :four: &mdash; Batch Build Outfits to the Output Mod

 Once you have chosen your desired outfits to build for your selected body and preset, it is time to Batch Build the outfits to your output.